 1. Each school and/or district reopening plan must provide all students enrolled in the SFA with access to school meals each school day.
-This must include students in attendance at school and students learning remotely.

 All students will have access to reimbursable meals that are compliant with the School Breakfast Program and the National School Lunch Program.